Rube and Mandy at Coney Island: Release and reception

 The film itself was quickly advertised in the New York Clipper and was soon appearing in vaudeville theaters throughout the country as the headline attraction in their film program.
 In some instances, Rube and Mandy at Coney Island was on the opening bills for the 1903-04 theatrical season.
 This was a pivotal moment for cinema in many respects, including the shift to longer story films of which this is a somewhat tentative example.
 Moreover, as the new theatrical season began, exhibition services had added the three-blade shutter to their projectors, which reduced flicker and increased viewing pleasure.

-To some extent, the film’s reception benefited from this innovation; in any case, many newspapers hailed it as a wild success.
+To some extent, the film's reception benefited from this innovation; in any case, many newspapers hailed it as a wild success.
 The Jacques Theater in Waterbury, Ct, began its new season with the film on its vaudeville bill.
 The local theater reviewer observed that: “Unlimited praise might be given every act on the bill, but the electrotype pictures of Rube and Mandy at Coney Island have been so much talked about that it probably monopolizes the chief attention.
 It is enough to say of it that anyone who misses seeing it will miss something that is as laugh-producing as anything that can be imagined.”
-The film garnered additional kudos when shown the following week at Poli’s in New Haven: “The children do enjoy the journey of Mandy and Reuben to Coney Island as shown in the electrograph.
-It’s worth bringing them to see.
+The film garnered additional kudos when shown the following week at Poli's in New Haven: “The children do enjoy the journey of Mandy and Reuben to Coney Island as shown in the electrograph.
+It's worth bringing them to see.
 It was a hit last night even with the grown-ups.”
-The eletrograph service showed it the following week at Poli’s Hartford Theater where it “aroused so much hilarity.”
+The electrograph service showed it the following week at Poli's Hartford Theater where it “aroused so much hilarity.”

 The film continued to be shown by traveling showmen for the next few years––and continued to be screened into the nickelodeon era.